JensJoschi/variability_timing/03 analysis/analysis.md

 #dev.off()
 ```

-#### correlations of sd/predictabiltiy with environmental variables
+#### correlations of sd/predictabiltiy with environmental variables (all plots not included in this md file)

 ``` r
 p<-climate